 If you’ve tested above the legal limit on a blood, urine, or breath test, you may believe that your fate is sealed.
 Many people think that a high BAC screening means they are definitely going to be convicted for driving under the influence.
 However, you still have options.
 There are many reasons that the court may decide to dismiss or reduce charges.
 For example, if the police officer did not have probable cause to initiate the traffic stop, any evidence gathered during the traffic stop may be inadmissible.
 If a chemical test is not performed within the proper timeframe after your arrest or traffic stop, the prosecutor may not be able to use them as evidence against you.

 There are also errors that occur during blood, breath, and urine tests.
 These mistakes can affect the validity of the test.
-If a blood sample is improperly drawn or the sample is not stored correctly, the evidence they produce may be thrown out in your case.
+If a blood sample is improperly drawn or the sample is not stored correctly, the evidence they produce may be thrown out in your drunk driving case.

 What is Field Sobriety Testing?

-Many officers ask drivers to submit to field sobriety testing if they suspect intoxication.
+Many police officers ask drivers to submit to field sobriety testing if they suspect intoxication.
 It’s important to note that field sobriety testing is not proof of intoxicated driving.
 It simply provides further evidence in conjunction with a blood, breath, or urine test.

-Field sobriety testing includes a variety of tasks that test your balance, timing, and other skills that are often impacted by alcohol or drugs.
+Field sobriety testing in Indiana includes a variety of tasks that test your balance, timing, and other skills that are often impacted by alcohol or drugs.
 You may be asked to balance on one foot for a set period of time, walk a straight line, touch your finger to your nose, or close your eyes and try to estimate when 30 seconds have passed.
 There are many reasons that an individual may do poorly on these tests.
 They may have medical conditions that affect their balance or speech or simply be nervous in the presence of law enforcement.